-NOTICE: If making changes, click Apply IP Settings to save changes.
+NOTICE: If changes are made, click Apply IP Settings to save changes.
 Your Web Interface connection may be lost if the IP address changes to another subnet.

 8.3.2 IEEE 802.1x

 The IEEE 802.1x dialog provides information and configuration options for EAPOL